ManuelPeinado/FadingActionBar/README.md

 * [Watch South Park Episodes][15].
 Watch full-length South Park episodes directly from your phone!
 Browse through your favorite season or search for your favorite episode!
 * [Gas Monitor][16].
 An application designed around individuals who keep track of their fill history on their vehicles: from price, gallons, date purchased, and miles traveled.
 * [RSS Reader][17].
 Get all your news in a simple and fluid application.
+* [Night of the museums][18].
+A unique and easy way to be closer to the art and history of the region of Yekaterinburg, Nevyansk, Irbit and Nizhny Tagil (Russia).
+* [Lffl Feed Reader][19].
+Lffl feed reader is a free app that allows you to stay up to date on the latest news of your favorite linux blogs using a modern and minimal interface.

 *Does your app use FadingActionBar?
 If you want to be featured on this list drop me a line.*